 Spring came at last and Dad bought a farm with borrowed money - again.
 There were no buildings on the property so the building began.
 Henry, 13, and Dad got free lodge-pole pines to build a house and a barn.
 Annie and Lena mixed the clay and water and plastered every inch of both buildings with their two hands.
 In summer my oldest sister, Nettie, married.
-George, my oldest sibling, was by now on his own and worked in Regina.
+George, my oldest sibling, was by now on his too.